Odlo Performance Blackcomb Base Layer Shirt w/ Face Mask Review

 The Odlo Performance Blackcomb Base Layer Shirt w/ Facemask is a very warm baselayer shirt that is ideal for highly aerobic cold-weather sports where you want to reduce the number of layers you want to wear or carry.
 It wicks moisture away from your skin very well, but the fit is very snug and doesn’t loosen up with repeated use.
 Personally, I prefer wearing several thinner layers and a looser fit, but I can see how the Blackcomb Base Layer Shirt would appeal to athletes who want to wear fewer layers.

-Disclosure: REI provided the author with a sample garment for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
+Disclosure: REI provided the author with a sample garment for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
 Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.